AdiShirsath/Machine_learning_projects/Regression_Problems/Insurance_Charges_Prediction/ReadMe.md

 ![Dataset](https://user-images.githubusercontent.com/75840165/127762650-9ae03b06-04da-4f7b-99f2-2e444be2efe5.png)

+## API:-
+Visit this [link]() to go on API.
+Here is Demo of API in GIF.

-## How to see Demo:-
+## How to use Demo Python File:-
+1. `pip install -r requirements.txt`
+2. Run `python Demo.py`
+3. After asking input sentence and press enter.
+4. Wait few seconds to get prediction.

 ## Training

 ### Training LSTM models:-
 Code for this is in Training_LSTM.ipynb notebook.
+Following models are trained for 20 epochs each.

 | Models  |Model Description                                           |Validation Score|
 |---------|------------------------------------------------------------|----------------|